Conductor attacked at Brooklyn subway station

 “An attack on one of our employees is an attack on all of us – and this kind of conduct against the women and men who move millions of New Yorkers every day is unacceptable,” he said in a statement.
 "We are going to work with our union partners and law enforcement to do everything we can to not only catch and prosecute the perpetrators but to also prevent these horrible incidents from happening.”

-The head of the Transit Workers Union is urging the MTA to equip conductors with body cameras as part of a “voluntary pilot program.”
+The head of the Transit Workers Union Local 100 is urging the MTA to equip conductors with body cameras as part of a “voluntary pilot program.”

 “This will help authorities identify, arrest and prosecute those who are responsible for these attacks,” TWU Local 100 president Tony Utano said in a statement.